okbob/plpgsql_check/README.md

 ## Dynamic SQL

 This module doesn't check queries that are assembled in runtime.
-It is not possible to identify result of dynamic queries - so <i>plpgsql_check</i> cannot to set correct type to record variables and cannot to check a dependent SQLs and expressions.
-Don't use record variable as target for dynamic queries or disable <i>plpgsql_check</i> for functions that use a dynamic queries.
+It is not possible to identify results of dynamic queries - so <i>plpgsql_check</i> cannot to set correct type to record variables and cannot to check a dependent SQLs and expressions.
+Don't use record variable as target for dynamic queries or disable <i>plpgsql_check</i> for functions that use dynamic queries.

 ## Temporary tables

-<i>plpgsql_check</i> cannot to verify queries over temporary tables that are created in plpgsql's function
+<i>plpgsql_check</i> cannot verify queries over temporary tables that are created in plpgsql's function
 runtime.
-For this use case is necessary to create a fake temp table or disable <i>plpgsql_check</i> for this function.
+For this use case it is necessary to create a fake temp table or disable <i>plpgsql_check</i> for this function.

 # Licence